tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 ## Background

-The financial departments of large companies often deal with foreign currency transactions while doing international business.
-As a result, they are always looking for anything that can help them better understand the future direction and risk of various currencies.
-Hedge funds, too, are keenly interested in anything that will give them a consistent edge in predicting currency movements.
+The financial departments of large companies often have to make foreign currency transactions when doing international business, and hedge funds are also interested in anything that will provide an edge in predicting currency movements.
+Hence, both are always eager to gain a better understanding of the future direction and risk of various currencies.

-In this assignment, you will test the many time-series tools that you have learned in order to predict future movements in the value of the Japanese yen versus the Canadian dollar.
+In this assignment, you will test the many time series tools that you have learned in order to predict future movements in the value of the Canadian dollar versus the Japanese yen.

 You will gain proficiency in the following tasks:

-1. Time Series Forecasting
+1. Time series forecasting
-2. Linear Regression Modeling
+2. Linear regression modeling

 - - -